emencia/lotus-cms-plugin/docs/references/index.rst

 References
 ==========

-This page contains the full reference to lotus-cms-plugin's API built from code docstrings by Sphinx extension ``autodoc``.
+This page contains the full reference to cmsplugin-lotus's API built from code docstrings by Sphinx extension ``autodoc``.

 .. toctree::